There’s nothing like understanding the fundamentals of what you’re doing or the tools you’re using.

-Ever tune in to watch your favorite NFL team take the field for the season opener -- kicking off what’s sure to be a championship year?
+Ever tune in to watch your favorite NFL team take the field for the season opener, kicking off what’s sure to be a championship year?

+But despite an amazing run last season and a very promising preseason, there’s something off about the team.
 The wide receivers go too wide.
 The running backs are literally running back in the wrong direction.
 And even with plenty of open targets, your team’s quarterback is throwing the ball like he’s never held one before.

 Each player is playing their own game, and it’s not working.
 Frustrating, isn’t it?